 Undergraduate classes at Brooklyn College are taught by former and current journalists who have an understanding of journalistic theory and its application to the professional world.
 In addition to becoming familiar with the basics of journalism, students have access to a News Lab, where they practice writing and reporting stories about New York.
 Journalism students can also write for one of the school's two student newspapers.

 The journalism program is offered through the college's Department of English, which means students focus heavily on building their writing, reading and critical-thinking skills.
 Once enrolled, students gain an understanding of the history of journalism, as well as journalistic ethics in the modern world.
 They also learn about concepts like objectivity and how to best report the news to a diverse audience.
 Throughout the degree program, students are encouraged to apply their classroom skills to campus-based student publications.

 Other Schools in the Area

 There are many other schools in the New York City area that offer journalism degrees.
-Pace University is less than a mile away from downtown New York City, while the Brooklyn campus of Long Island University is about three miles away.
-St. John's University is a private school located about 15 miles from downtown New York City.
+Pace University is about three miles away from downtown New York City, while the Brooklyn campus of Long Island University is about four miles away.
+St. John's University is a private school located about 11 miles from downtown New York City.